 Some drugs are better at going through the blood-brain barrier.
 These are the drugs often used for a brain tumor, such as temozolomide (Temodar), lomustine (CCNU), or others.

-For people with glioblastoma and high-grade glioma, the latest standard of care is radiation therapy with daily low-dose temozolomide (Temodar).
+For people with glioblastoma and high-grade glioma, the latest standard of care is radiation therapy with daily low-dose temozolomide.
 This is followed by monthly doses of temozolomide after radiation therapy for 6 months to 1 year.

 Gliadel wafers are a way to give the drug carmustine (BiCNU).
 These wafers are placed in the area where the tumor was removed during surgery.

 Patients are monitored with brain magnetic resonance imaging (MRI) every 2 to 3 months while receiving active treatment.
 Then, the length of time between MRI scans increases depending on the tumor’s grade.
 Patients often have regular MRIs to monitor their health after treatment is finished and the tumor has not grown.
 If the tumor grows during treatment, other treatment options will be considered.